 Face-to-face interactions are still important in this tech-laden world, perhaps more than ever.
 We’re all so busy that it is easy to lose sight of what is truly important.
 Establishing any sort of relationship takes time and effort on both ends; it’s not as simple as a quick email or 140-character tweet.

 At Curry Printing, we pride ourselves on having established and maintained long-lasting personal relationships with our clients, associates, friends and family.
-It’s a good feeling to have a personal connection to the people who surround you, and that connection is what may actually set you apart.
+At our local Baltimore Printer, we believe it’s a good feeling to have a personal connection to the people who surround you, and that connection is what may actually set you apart.
 The connection is a big part of what keeps people coming back.

 The convenience of social networking should not be overused at the expense of our ability to interact with other human beings in the real world—our people skills are what make us unique.
 The way one acts in social situations reflects who one is better than any Facebook or Twitter profile; keeping that individuality alive can be one of your keys to success.